The timer counts on this review (the earliest) have needed revision, hopefully this streamlines each act.

 ACT 1 (34 minutes)

-30:30-The Serbs go off into a choral-dance number for the remainder of the act, about four minutes in total.
+31: The Serbs go off into a choral-dance number for the remainder of the act, about three minutes in total.
 Tenors separated from female/bass choir in alternations at points, climax for the last minute of the act is the best part **.

 ACT 2 (34:10 minutes)

-13:30-Low strings and woodwinds then horns starts into Brankovics’ “thinks” aria **.
-Part of the music sounds like parts of Erkel’s opera Bank Ban.
+13: Low strings and woodwinds then horns starts into Brankovics’ “thinks” aria **.
+Part of the music sounds like segments of Erkel’s opera Bank Ban.
 21-Trumpets come in and the tone changes from doom and thinking to excitement.
+A masterful scene.

-22:30-Palm Court music as Murat arrives as the Turkish delegation.
-The music is at first somewhat regal before taking on the “Turkish” element (in the flute) this specific score is known for in the exchange between Murat and Brankovics.
-As the chorus of Serbs comes in it sounds even more Turkish and then as Murat admits to being the Sultan to the amazement of the Serbs the Turkish sounds hit force 8 on the woodwinds.
-Stereotypical, but effective **.
-Timpani goes off and Murat demands Mara’s brothers Istvan and Gero be sent to the Turks.
+26: We then have some courtly andante music as Murat arrives as the Turkish delegation.
+The music is at first somewhat regal before taking on the “Turkish” element (in the flute) this specific score is known for in the exchange between Murat and Brankovics **.
+As the chorus of Serbs comes in it sounds even more Turkish and then as Murat reveals himself to be the Sultan to the amazement of the Serbs.
+The timpani starts working as Murat demands Mara’s brothers Istvan and Gero be sent to the Turks.

-30: The Finale, first the brothers (soprano and tenor, joined by their sister, Murat, and their father, finally the Serbian chorus).
-Tension is highest at this point, climaxing around 33 minutes as the brothers are taken hostage by Murat (although why he does not take Mara alone instead is bizarre).
+30: The Finale ***, first the brothers (soprano and tenor, joined by their sister, Murat, and their father, finally the Serbian chorus).
+The brothers are taken hostage by Murat (although why he does not take Mara alone instead is bizarre).

 ACT 3 (26 minutes)

-18:30 Istvan arrives, also blind.
+18: Istvan arrives, also blind.
 His father is devastated although this time the element of surprise and utter horror is no longer present *.

 22: The Serbs demand war against the Turks, war chorus sounds like it was taken from a Russian opera **.
 The Serbs will crush the Turks for what they have done, or will they?
 For four minutes at least it seems that they will!
 If I did not know that Borodin wrote Prince Igor after Erkel wrote this, I would have thought that someone was stealing!